dali-lab/dev-resources/ios_dev_guide.md

 ### Debugging

+##### Tutorial
 [Here](https://www.natashatherobot.com/swift-debugging/) is a good tutorial about debugging that will save you much more time than it takes to read.

+##### Tips
-Hot top: You can actually add breakpoints to your code AFTER you’ve deployed it to the simulator or to your device.
+ * You can actually add breakpoints to your code AFTER you’ve deployed it to the simulator or to your device.
 This allows you to print out variables in the console with 'po' without having to put print statements in your code and re-compile.
 When you’re dealing with 1min+ compile times this will save you hours of dev time.

-For some reason Xcode 8 spits out tons of garbage in the console for no reason.
+ * For some reason Xcode 8 spits out tons of garbage in the console for no reason.
 Disable it by following the instructions from the top answer [here](http://stackoverflow.com/questions/37800790/hide-strange-unwanted-xcode-8-logs)

 ## Code

 ### Misc advice

+##### IBOutlets
 Be careful when renaming/removing variables that are attached to storyboards via IBOutlets!
 If the connection is not also removed your app will crash and you will get a very cryptic “key" error that will take you hours to debug if you haven’t seen it before.

+##### Be safe!
+(Un)Wrap it up!
 Unwrapping options (using !) is very dangerous.
 I know they’re tempting to use since they cut down on the amount of code you have to write.
 Unwrap with extreme caution and err on the safe side.
 On that note, learn when to use the ‘guard’ statement to unwrap as it can provide considerable code cleanliness improvements over ‘if let’.

 #### Segues